Matthew J. Parlow, JD, Dean

 The School of Law has a variety of engaging LL.M. programs that appeal to both U.S. and international students, including: Taxation and a General LL.M. with emphasis options in Trial Advocacy (with court residency), Business Law and Economics, Entertainment and Media Law and International and Comparative Law.
 Qualified candidates may also elect a General LL.M. with other specializations with special permission.

 Courses in the LL.M. programs are taught by a mixture of experienced full–time professors and leading practitioners who bring extensive real–world experience to very specialized areas of legal practice.
 Our curriculum is designed to provide each student with a background in the program areas most often encountered, while allowing each student to choose specialized courses according to his or her interest.

 The LL.M. emphasis in Business Law and Economics allows a course of study in sophisticated areas of business law including international business, bankruptcy and mergers and acquisitions.
-Taking advantage of the Chapman’s Nobel Prize winning scholar, Dr. Vernon Smith, and the team at the Economic Science Institute, this LL.M. emphasis brings to light the myriad ways that business law is connected to other fields of law.
+Students also may take advantage of the team at the Economic Science Institute to explore the myriad ways that business law is connected to other fields of economic inquiry.

 The LL.M. emphasis in Entertainment and Media Law gives students access to the outstanding resources at Chapman’s Dodge College of Film and Media Arts and our close proximity to the "entertainment capital of the world" gives students a distinct advantage making these connections.
 Law school entertainment law courses and selected courses in the film school combine with our innovative Entertainment Contracts Clinic to give students a unique combination of curriculum and a competitive edge in this field.